Skip to main content

 Part D Prescription Drug Plans

 You can sign up for Part D Prescription Drug Plans, which helps cover prescription drug costs, along with other components of Medicare starting three months before your 65th birthday, or if you are under 65 and eligible for Medicare.
+It's important to do this on time because there' may be a permanent premium surcharge for enrolling after your initial enrollment period if you don't have equivalent drug coverage from another source, such as a retiree plan.

-If you are already enrolled in a Part D "standalone" plan or a Medicare Advantage plan that incorporates drug coverage, you can switch plans during the open-enrollment period, which runs from Oct.
-15 to Dec.
-7 every year.
+If you are already enrolled in a Part D "standalone" plan or a Medicare Advantage plan that incorporates drug coverage, you can switch plans during the open-enrollment period, which runs from October 15 to December 7 every year.

 In 2025, several significant updates will affect Medicare Part D enrollees, including a substantial improvement with the implementation of a $2,000 out-of-pocket cap.
 This means that once you reach $2,000 in prescription expenses, you will not have additional out-of-pocket costs for the remainder of the year.
 This change represents a notable reduction from previous thresholds, aimed at helping individuals manage high prescription costs throughout the year.